From its impeccable handling to its commendable tuning potential, there’s a reason why the Evo X is such a favorite in the car scene.

 - Claim all of the discounts that you’re entitled to such as student and safe driver discounts.

 - Having a higher deductible helps lower your insurance rate.

 - Browse through different quotes from various insurers and do not take the first deal that you’re offered.
 Compare quotes so that you can have a broad picture of what the different insurers offer and what the average price is.

 - Negotiate with insurers.
 As an example, you could ask for a lower rate by insuring two or more cars with the same insurer.
 You could also negotiate a reduction based on a minimum period of cover agreed upfront.

 - Consider cutting out the middle man by dodging a broker and approaching the insurer directly.
 Brokers add their commission on top of the insurer’s rate.

-Owning an Evo X comes with its own set of perks but it’s essential that you have the best insurance cover on it.
+Owning an Evo X will bring a lot of smiles.
+It’s a fun car to tune, but it’s essential that you have the best insurance cover on it.
 Many factors play a role in determining your insurance quote, some of which you have no control over — like your age or the state you reside in.

 Although it’s normal to look for the cheapest insurance quote, you should compare it to other providers to ensure that your Evo X has the best cover.
 By doing your research, you’ll also be well informed when negotiating a rate with the insurer.

 Every case is different, and you might be able to get a reduced cover based on several aspects such as the safety components in your car or profession.

 As always, we’d love to know what pointers you found the most informative to get the best Mitsubishi Evo X insurance quote.
 Have you used any of them or did some pleasantly surprise you?
 Let us know in the comments below.